Chiwinners/TAG_Design/README.md

 N = \frac{67 \times 1.25}{2 \times 0.5} = 83.75\ \mathrm{N}
 $$

-So each pad needs roughly **84 N** of normal force.
+Each pad needs roughly **84 N** of normal force.
-That’s not huge, but it’s enough to hold firmly without crushing tissue — the silicone helps spread it over about **60 cm²**, which keeps the contact pressure below **15 kPa**, well within safe limits for soft biological surfaces.
+Enough to hold firmly without crushing tissue — the silicone helps spread it over about **60 cm²**, which keeps the contact pressure below **15 kPa**, well within safe limits for soft biological surfaces.

----

 #### Spring Calculations and Grip Pad Sizing
 From those numbers, the torsional spring was chosen to deliver about **120 N·mm per degree** at its working angle, with preload adjusted so it hits that 84 N per side when the clamp is closed.
-Each pad measures **10 cm × 6 cm**, with a slight curvature radius of about **40–45 mm**, which fits most medium-sized dorsal fins (typical thickness 15–35 mm).
+Each pad measures **10 cm × 6 cm**.
+This design can be scaled down for shorter fin cords while maintaining less than the critical **100 kPa** researched.

-The spring itself is stainless steel — nothing fancy, just reliable, marine-grade, and easy to replace if fatigue ever shows up.
+The spring itself is stainless steel, marine-grade and easy to replace if fatigue ever shows up.
 The housing isolates it from direct seawater contact through a thin resin coating to avoid corrosion over long deployments.

----

 ### Mechanical Design - Pelton Turbine

 #### Turbine Configuration
-On the turbine side, things get a bit more experimental.
 The tag carries a **small Pelton wheel** on the lateral section, placed so that the flow moving past the tag hits the buckets almost tangentially.
-That was done on purpose — to get a decent spin rate without too much added drag.

 The turbine connects to a **9 V DC motor**, which doubles as a generator.
-It’s not directly coupled by a shaft (that’d leak under pressure), but instead through a **magnetic coupling system** that transfers torque across the sealed wall.
-The outside rotor spins in water; the inner magnets follow on the dry side, turning the motor.
+It’s shaft sealed using a lip seal to prevent water leaking into the inside of the tag structure.

 The hole that houses the turbine is shaped carefully — all edges are filleted, and the inner pocket blends smoothly into the main surface to reduce local turbulence.
-Still, adding the turbine naturally bumps the drag a bit.
+Still, adding the turbine naturallyincreases drag.
 Based on the projected area of the runner (about 25 mm diameter), the extra drag can be approximated by:

 $$
 \Delta F = \tfrac{1}{2} \rho C_{d,p} A_p v^2